Croatia Road Trip

 Croatia Road Trip Itinerary

 Croatia Road Trip: Plitvice Lakes

-We camped at Bear Campsite in Plitvice.
+We parked our motorhome at Bear Campsite in Plitvice.
 It was a great campervan stop and the owner ran a shuttle to Plitvice Lakes every morning.
-The owners were super friendly and you could help yourself to the cherries growing on the trees.
+The campsite owners were super friendly and you could help yourself to the cherries growing on the trees.

-Plitvice Lakes are Unesco World Heritage Listed and are incredibly beautiful with about 16 lakes all cascading into each other.
-Plitvice National Park mainly consists of forest and several hiking trails which take you through the forest and around the lakes.
+Plitvice Lakes are Unesco World Heritage-listed and are incredibly beautiful, with about 16 lakes all cascading into each other.
+Plitvice National Park has several hiking trails which take you through the forest and around the lakes.
 There are also shorter walking routes among the lakes and your entry ticket includes a trip on an electric boat.

 Plitvice Lakes, Croatia

-Starigrad stretches for 20kms along the Adriatic Coast and is at the foot of the Velebit Mountains in Paklenica National Park.
-An ideal location for hiking, cycling and rock climbing.
+Starigrad-Paklenica stretches for 20kms along the Adriatic Coast and is at the foot of the Velebit Mountains in Paklenica National Park.
+The park is an ideal location for hiking, cycling and rock climbing.
 There is an entrance fee to the National Park, but once inside you can discover its magnificent canyons, black pine and beech forests, the Manita Peć cave and underground bunkers (tunnels), built by the Yugoslav army amid tensions with USSR in the 1950s.

-We cycled to Večka Kula beach and had a cool dip in the ocean.
+We cycled to Večka Kula beach and had a refreshing dip in the ocean.
 Here you’ll find Večka Kula, an old ruin of a fortification.
-You will be also be surrounded by beautiful scenery, a small pebble beach and the magnificent Velebit mountain in the background.
+You will be also be surrounded by beautiful scenery, a small pebble beach and the magnificent Velebit Mountain in the background.